nrs-org/novelslop/content/vol_01/chap_04.typ

   That was about it.
 Her feed is full of her favorite idols talking about their life and work, with the occasional anime or manga announcement.
-Speak of the devil, that was the staff announcement of "Tea Party At the End of the World".
+Speak of the devil, that was the staff announcement of "Tea Party At the End of the World" that Sena was talking about this morning.
   Seeing her father’s name along with the industry giants still felt unreal for Mona.
 He had done some music tracks for smaller anime, but seeing something his name on a post with over 100,000 likes was just a different beast.